krausest/js-framework-benchmark/README.md

 Open the browser console and click a bit on the buttons and you should see some measurements printed on the console.
 ![First Run](images/firstRun.png?raw=true "First run")

+> What is printed on the console is not what is actually measured by the automated benchmark driver.
+The benchmark driver extracts events from chrome's timeline to calculate the duration for the operations.
+What get's printed on the console above is an approximation of the actual duration which is pretty close to the actual duration.

+**For contributions it is sufficient to create a new directory for your framework that supports `npm install` and `npm run build-prod` and can be then opened in the browser.
+All other steps are optional.**

 ## To build the benchmarks for all frameworks:

 `npm install`